KeluDev-Code/random-user/README.md

 In folder ["front"](front) located at the root of the project for launch the web and use both apis.

 ## License
 This project is licensed under MIT license.
+See the file ["LICENSE"](LICENSE) located at the root of the project for more details.